flowplayer/api-docs/source/includes/_livesources.md

 name      | `optional` The Livesource name. description     | `optional` The Livesource description. remote_hls_url | Only editable for Livesources with `REMOTE`-type.
-This url is used by the enduser to view the stream in the player.
+This url is used by the enduser to view the stream in the player. workspaces[] | List of Workspaces, including owner, that wi have access to the Livesource.
+Notice that it's not allowed to remove access for Workspace that have future or active Livestreams booked this Livesource.

 ### Response parameters